Certora/Documentation/docs/ref-manual/cvl/methods.md

 ABI signatures are less expressive than Solidity type signatures.
 In particular, structs are converted into tuples and location annotations such as `memory` or `calldata` are dropped.
-If there are multiple internal functions or method summaries that are converted to the same summarized ABI signature, the Prover will report an error.
+If there are multiple internal functions or multiple method summaries that are converted to the same summarized ABI signature, the Prover will report an error.

 Method summaries match all calls with the matching ABI signature, including internal methods and external methods on all contracts.
 There is currently no